dopch/codam_mamp/README.md

-From Day 03 subject will mention a soft named PAMP (stack to run Apache, Mysql, Php) Sadly PAMP has be developed a long time ago and only run on OSX El Capitan or above =(
+From Day 03 subject will mention a soft named PAMP (stack to run Apache, Mysql, Php) Sadly PAMP has be developed a long time ago and only run on OSX El Capitan or below =(

 For that reason Max and Bodo, have created a Docker Compose to replace PAMP (Lucky students) !